 In the not-too-distant future, autonomous, networked vehicles will be able to handle most tasks independently.
 However, they are not yet capable of dealing with all traffic situations.
 If they encounter a problem that they do not know how to solve, safety comes first.
 Most of the time this would mean pulling over to the side of the road and stopping.
-The German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR) is conducting research into the teleoperation of these vehicles in order to resolve such situations safely and quickly in the future.
+The German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR) is conducting research into the teleoperation of these vehicles in order to resolve such situations safely and quickly in the future mobility.
 In unclear situations, the autonomous vehicle can request teleoperation support from a technical supervisor.

 Teleoperation – a technological bridge and a legal requirement

 "Teleoperation of autonomous vehicles serves as a bridge to bring existing technologies in the field of automation rapidly into use and onto the roads," says Michael Oehl of the DLR Institute of Transportation Systems in Braunschweig.
 His team’s work focuses on autonomous driving at SAE Level 4, where the automation takes over all of the driving tasks.
 The occupants do not have to intervene, even though this may remain possible using control elements such as steering wheels.